 Hindi is the national language of India, and the state language of six of its states.
 Hindi, along with English, is the official language of India.
-It is written in the Devangri Script and belongs to the Indo-European language family.
+It is written in the Devanagari Script and belongs to the Indo-European language family.
 Hindi is a direct descendant of Sanskrit, making it a linguistic relative of Greek and Latin.

 Why Study Hindi?

 - Communicate and interact with over half a billion/500 million people

 Earn Pitt Credentials with Hindi